Do I Need WiFi to Get on the Internet?

 How do I set up WiFi in my home?

-If you have home internet access, you might already have WiFi capability.
+If you have home internet access, you might already have Wi-Fi capability.
 Contact your Internet service provider to see if you have the right equipment.

-If you don’t have home Internet but want to make sure you can connect via WiFi, mention this when you first contact a home Internet service provider.
+If you don’t have home Internet but want to make sure you can connect via Wi-Fi, mention this when you first contact a home Internet service provider.
 When you sign up, they’ll send a technician to your house with the necessary equipment, usually including a wireless router and modem combination device that plugs into your wall near the incoming Internet cable.
+The technician will ask you to name your home Internet Wi-Fi network, and will work with you to set up a password (definitely recommended for security reasons).

 TIP: Both your network name and exact case-sensitive password will be important to remember.
 Write them down and keep them handy.